Skip to Content

 Let’s start with a little understanding of what paint color tones are.

-Paint colors that are often created by using two or more colors will have a mass tone and an undertone.
-The mass tone is the color you see first, for example, blue, red, etc. The undertone of the color may not be instantly obvious.
+Paint colors, often created by using two or more colors, have a mass tone and an undertone.
+The mass tone is the color you see first, such as blue or red.
+The undertone may not be instantly obvious.
 This is largely apparent with neutral and white paint colors.

 All colors have two tones: cool and warm.

-Warm colors typically have tones that are orangeyellow, or red, and they promote a cozy, welcoming space.
-Whereas, cool colors have tones that are greenblue, or purple and they tend to make your space feel crisp and fresh.
+Warm colors typically have tones of orange, yellow, or red, and they promote a cozy, welcoming space.
+Conversely, cool colors have tones of green, blue, or purple, and they tend to make your space feel crisp and fresh.

 Don’t start painting until you have the right tools!